Samuel Tetteh: New York Red Bulls

 On 11 August 2020, Tetteh moved on loan to MLS side New York Red Bulls for the 2020 season with a club option to make the transfer permanent.
 On 30 November 2020, New York declined to make the deal for Tetteh permanent.

-St. Pölten
+SKN St. Pölten

-On 19 January 2021, Tetth moved on loan to Austrian Bundesliga side St. Pölten.
+On 19 January 2021, Tetth moved on loan to Austrian Bundesliga side SKN St. Pölten.

+Gabala

+On 5 September 2023, Gabala announced the singing of Tetteh to a two-year contract from Adanaspor.

+On 4 October 2024, Gabala announced the departure of Tetteh by mutual agreement.

 International career

 Tetteh made his first senior international appearance in a friendly against Congo on 1 September 2015, having substituted Solomon Asante in the 90th minute.
 On 3 September 2016, Tetteh scored his first international goal for Ghana.